 The wireless controller, or the connection to it, might occasionally become unavailable.
-During such an outage, clients already associated with a bridge mode FortiAP unit continue to have access to the WiFi and wired networks.
-Optionally, the FortiAP unit can also continue to authenticate users if the SSID meets these conditions:
+During such an outage, clients already associated with a bridge mode FortiAP unit continue to have access to the Wi-Fi and wired networks.

+The FortiAP unit can continue to authenticate users if the SSID meets the following conditions: